rpurinton/vclogbot/README.md

-# skeleton
+# vclogbot

-A modern Discord.js app template supporting locales, events, and slash commands.
+A Discord bot for tracking and rewarding voice channel activity with a leveling system, join/leave messages, and interactive stats commands.

 ---

 ## Features

-- **Easy command and event registration**: Just drop files in the right folders.
+- **Voice Channel Leveling System**: Tracks user time spent in voice channels and awards levels based on total time.
+- **Join/Leave Messages**: Announces when users join or leave voice channels, including late joins (e.g., after bot restarts or mute/unmute events).
+- **/stats Command**: Shows your current level, total voice time, and progress to the next level.
+- **/leaderboard Command**: Displays the top users in your server by voice channel activity.
+- **Automatic Session Recovery**: Handles missed join events and bot restarts, ensuring accurate tracking.
-- **Locale support**: Add or edit language files in `src/locales/`.
+- **Locale Support**: Easily add or edit language files in `src/locales/`.
-- **Graceful shutdown and error handling**.
+- **Winston-based Logging**: Detailed debug and error logs for troubleshooting.
-- **Winston-based logging**.
-- **Environment-based configuration**.
-- **Systemd service template for production deployment**.
+- **Systemd Service Template**: Ready for production deployment on Linux servers.

 ---

 ## Getting Started

-### 1. Fork this repository
+### 1. Clone the repository

-It's recommended to [fork](https://github.com/rpurinton/skeleton/fork) this repo to your own GitHub account before making changes.
-This allows you to pull upstream updates easily.

-### 2. Clone your fork

 ```sh
 # Replace <your-username> and <your-repo> with your GitHub info